-Beaches and Glaciers on Vancouver IslandJuan de Fuca Trail with marine life, overnight kayak trip, camping by the beach, hiking in the Forbidden Plateau - adventure vacation of contrasts on this beautiful island.
+Beaches and Glaciers on Vancouver IslandAn overnight kayak trip, marine wildlife, camping by the beach, hiking in the Forbidden Plateau - adventure vacation of contrasts on this beautiful island.

-Meeting time: 8:00 am at our downtown Vancouver hotel or 8:30 at the Vancouver airport hotel, or at 2:00 pm in downtown Victoria.
+Meeting time: 8:00 am at our Vancouver airport hotel, or at 2:00 pm in downtown Victoria.

-This morning you meet your guide at a hotel in downtown Vancouver or later in downtown Victoria.
+This morning you meet your guide at a hotel near the Vancouver airport, or early afternoon in downtown Victoria.
 You board the mini bus for the drive to the ferry terminal and the 90 minute crossing to Vancouver Island.
 In Victoria a stroll by the lively and picturesque Inner Harbour, lunch on own.
-Now it is off to your first campground under giant cedar trees by the beach.
-The 47 km (29 mi) shoreline park along the south western edge of Vancouver Island is designed as a wilderness hiking trail.
-It is an extension of the famous Westcoast Trail but not quite as remote and rugged.
-The isolated beaches can be accessed by several trailheads and make it possible to chose from easy, moderate or strenuous day hikes.
-After consulting the tides table the guide decides which part of the beach to hike: suggested for this afternoon is an excursion to hidden pools and waterfalls.
-Dinner by the campfire and hopefully a spectacular ocean sunset.
-Hiking time 3 to 4 hours.
+Now it is off to your first campground under giant cedar trees.
+Here you have a choice of easy to demanding hikes or pick nicks by the beach.
+Suggested is a loop following the trail high above the weather blasted rocky cliffs, small bays and deep fjords and every few minutes another startlingly desolate ocean vantage point.
+You have good chances to see whales.
+Sea lions and eagles.
+Then the trail winds up into the forested hills and back to the starting point.
+Dinner by the campfire and hopefully another spectacular sunset.
+Hiking time 2 – 3 hours.

 Day 3: PARKSVILLE